Census alternative for HubSpot

 Per-row pricingYes - scales with sync volumeNo - flat plan limit

-Sandbox without commitmentTrial periodFree forever for 1,000 events/mo
+Sandbox without commitmentTrial periodFree for 1,000 events/mo

 Pick Zoody if